 - Attending a stock-take to observe the company's methods for recording stock and test-counting a sample.

 Skills & Qualifications

-We are looking for students who have or will soon hold a university degree in Commercial Engineering, a major in accountancy is a plus, Commercial Sciences or (Applied) Economic Sciences.
+We are currently only looking for students for our offices in Ghent, Kortijk, Zaventem, Hasselt, Liège, Louvain-la-Neuve and Antwerp with a native level proficiency in Dutch and/or French and who have or will soon hold a university Master's degree in Commercial Engineering, a major in accountancy is a plus, Commercial Sciences or (Applied) Economic Sciences.
 But while we believe academic qualifications are an important pointer as to how you might succeed at our firm, these are far from being the only thing you'll be assessed on.

 There are several other capabilities we believe you'll need to demonstrate while you're with KPMG.
 These are:

 - Interest in the banking/insurance & industry sector

 At KPMG, we commit ourselves to encouraging true team spirit and creating an international and dynamic working environment in which each can pursue the knowledge needed to boost their career.
 Additionally, we highly invest in our people’s development of soft skills and technical knowhow.